 The West Road Alternative is proposed to straighten the alignment of North Water street.
 This alternative eliminates the bifurcation of the Conga Property placing the roadway along Metro North property.
-This alternative only modifies the proposed alignment from station 3+50 to station 8+50, within the Conga Property, shifting the existing traveled way approximately 30 feet to the west.
-Within the Castle property, the roadway alignment and grading required outside the 30 feet right of way is the same as in the Center Road alternative.
+This alternative only modifies the proposed alignment from station 3+50 to station 8+50, within the Conga Property, shifting the existing traveled way approximately 25 feet to the west.
+To the east of the Castle Property, the roadway alignment and grading required outside the 30 feet right of way is the same as in the Center Road alternative.

-In order to re-construct the road in this location, the building known as 29

-North Water Street, which is currently west of the existing road will be relocated to the east side of the road within the Conga Property.
+In order to re-construct the road in this location, the building known as 29 North Water Street, which is currently west of the existing road will be demolished and potentially reconstructed on the east side of the road within the Conga Property.

-Within this area, all of the surfaces outside the right of way for North Water Street are paved as existing parking lots or storage areas, no change in runoff patters will result from this alignment.
+Within this area, all of the surfaces outside the right of way for North Water Street are paved as existing parking lots or storage areas, and thus no change in runoff patterns will result from this alignment.